-Location.
 Candidates will consider commute time or relocation efforts in their employment decision, so help them determine fit before they embark on the application process.
 Embedding a Google Map onto your website is really quite simple and can be done with this guide.

-Working Conditions.
+Keep working conditions and workplace expectations clear.
 People want to know what to expect in their future work environment.
 Are there any physical requirements for the role?
 What is the expected dress code?

-- Health insurance & wellness plans
+- Health insurance and wellness plans

 - Retirement and stock options offerings